ScoopySnack/ScoopySnack/README.md

 🌱 Currently exploring: JavaScript and how to make cool things with AI.

 💬 Always open to new ideas, collaborations, and fun coding challenges!
-Let's connect!

 <!---
 ScoopySnack/ScoopySnack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.